 The chance of an allergic reaction to the contrast medium is very small, but please ask the MRI radiographer about the injection to obtain more information.

 MRI has no known long-term harmful effects, provided the safety precautions are followed.
-MRI does not use radiation.
-Avoiding the need for exposure to radiation (X-rays) is of significant benefit to younger people and children, and MRI can also be used safely in pregnancy, if required.
+MRI does not use ionising radiation.
+Avoiding the need for exposure to ionising radiation (X-rays) is of significant benefit to younger people and children, and MRI can also be used safely in pregnancy, if required.

 MRI is capable of providing your doctor with a wide range of information about your body and particular diseases or conditions you might have.
 It can show certain conditions that other tests can’t show.
 The benefits of MRI depend on the part of the body being imaged, and specific benefits are covered in individual items on this website (see Breast MRI or MRI of the Rectum, for example).

 MRI can image most parts of the body in any direction to obtain maximum information and provides this information in high-quality images.
 These images give accurate details about certain processes or structures within the body and can also provide information as data or graphs.